 Many companies receive thousands of rows of feedback per day.
 And even if you received only some tens or hundreds of feedback items per day, you still don’t necessarily have the resources to read everything through and process it manually.

 And there is another problem.
 Even if the feedback is read, it is not necessarily aggregated into leadership level in a way that would enable management decisions.
-Even if your customer service agent or customer insight analyst reads all the comments and even responds them, do you know what decisions you need to make in the leadership team?
+Even if your customer service agent or customer insight analyst reads all the comments and even responds to them, do you know what decisions you need to make in the leadership team?

 So, there is a problem.

 Part of the problem results from the sheer volume of data.
 But the volume alone is not making the problem a very complex one.
-Instead it is the unstructured nature of the data which makes it challenging to tackle with any traditional means of analytics.
+Instead, it is the unstructured nature of the data which makes it challenging to tackle with any traditional means of analytics.
 It is a challenge to find meaning in a data that is text-heavy.

 This situation is where automated text analytics is brought in: it can help in sorting out the key topics talked about and reveal the general sentiment per topic.